logicchains/LPATHBench/writeup.md

 ```

 Then, when I attempted to append a new neighbour to one of the nodes on the list, the program failed with an out of memory exception.
 Why?
 Turned out, the unitialised array of nodes wasn't zeroed, so the length and capacity parts of each node's neighbour array were presumably full of gibberish, causing the append function to attempt to allocate an absurd amount of memory to append to them.
 Changing `unitializedArray!` to `minimallyInitializedArray!` fixed this.

+*C Sharp*
+I learned something useful: iterators are not cost-free.
+Someone changed the iterator in the inner loop to a for loop, and the performance jumped by 30%!

 *Racket*